How I got into science

 My first exposure to research was in the laboratory of Dr. Paul Currie, studying circuitry related to metabolism, stress, and addiction in a rat model.
 We investigated the effects of ghrelin, an orexegenic peptide, in mediating cocaine-induced ethanol intake.
 As a Psychiatry Summer Training and Research intern, I worked in the laboratory of Dr. Atsushi Kamiya at Johns Hopkins studying the role of GABAA receptors in a neurodevelopmental model of schizophrenia.

-Growing up in and around Boston, I spent many years at Boston Ballet, then rowing with Arlington/Belmont Crew, and occasionally going to Red Sox games.
+Growing up in and around Boston, I spent many years at Boston Ballet, then rowing with Arlington/Belmont Crew.
 I moved to Portland, Oregon to attend Reed College, where I was a Biology/Psychology Interdisciplinary major.
-My four years at Reed were intense and intellectually challenging, and were made possible by the support, love, and goofiness supplied by my friends and family.
+My time spent outside of lab is typically spent outdoors – running, rock climbing, or biking.

 What I look for in a scientist

 Honesty and the willingness to question.
-I believe that the more that we can let go of our egos, pursue science in a collaborative way, and love as many seconds of it as possible, the better the outcome in every way.
+I believe that the more that we can let go of our egos, pursue science in a collaborative way, and enjoy as many seconds of it as possible, the better the outcome in every way.